Botswana Family Safari with Teenagers - 10 Days

 Khama Rhino Sanctuary

-It's an early morning start as we hit the road to the Khama Rhino Sanctuary.
-Situated on the edge of the Kalahari Desert, the Khama Rhino Sanctuary is a conversion of a former hunting area into a conservation project.
+Embrace another early morning start as you hit the road to the Khama Rhino Sanctuary.
+Situated on the edge of the Kalahari Desert, this former hunting area has now been turned into a conservation project.
 Built to protect Botswana's only remaining populations of both black and white rhinos, the sanctuary is also home to other wildlife including zebras, giraffes, leopards, ostriches and wildebeest, all of which can be seen around the many natural waterholes.
-Visiting this project benefits local communities and contributes to the protection of the highly endangered white rhinoceros.
-Later, head out on a dusk game drive to see the rhinos when they are at their most active.
+Your visit to this project supports local communities and contributes to the protection of the white rhinoceros.
+Later, head out on a dusk game drive to see the rhinos when they’re at their most active.

 Marakele National Park

-Leaving Botswana behind, cross the border into South Africa and arrive at your overnight stop of Marakele National Park this afternoon.
-The national park has diverse terrain making it easy to spot wildlife.
-In the park you can spot gemsbok, mongoose, wild cat, warthog, all kinds of birds and may even be lucky to spot black mane lions, If time allows we will do an afternoon game drive in the park before settling into camp for your final night in the wilderness.
+Leaving Botswana behind, cross the border into South Africa and arrive at Marakele National Park in the afternoon.
+This national park has diverse terrain, making it easy to spot a variety of wildlife – you might see gemsbok, mongoose, African wild cats, black-backed jackals, warthogs, a range of birdlife and maybe even a black-maned lion, if you’re lucky.
+If time allows, you’ll go on an afternoon game drive in the park before settling into camp for your final night in the wilderness.

 Johannesburg